1. Recording sessions 78-79

 Honey Honey -the LP in West Germany & Holland

 The album "Honey Honey" was originally released in 1974 and re-released in May 1979 (with different cover) in West Germany and Holland.
 The content was almost the same as "Ring Ring" and the only difference was that "She's My Kind Of Girl" replaced "I Saw It In The Mirror".
+"Honey Honey" originally released on the album "Waterloo" was the opening track on side 2 as well as the title for this compilation.
 If you know Dutch read the original review of the LP from "Hitkrant" (June 1979)

 The rehearsals before the tour 79